lqiu96/protobuf-test-cases/README.md

 This repo is a multi-module maven project to test the impact of Protobuf-Java with the split Protobuf repo.

 # How to run
-A convenient `setup.sh` script can be run to pull in and download the required Maven artifacts.
+1. A convenient `setup.sh` script can be run to pull in and download the required Maven artifacts.
 The script will do three things:
-1. Pull the Protobuf-Java split repo artifacts and install them
+- Pull the Protobuf-Java split repo artifacts and install them
-2. Pull sdk-platform-java repo and install the Java SDK runtime artifacts.
+- Pull sdk-platform-java repo and install the Java SDK runtime artifacts.
 These artifacts have protobuf-java shaded and have protobuf-api as their dependencies
-3. Pull google-cloud-java and install a few select handwritten libraries with protobuf shaded.
+- Pull google-cloud-java and install a few select handwritten libraries with protobuf shaded.
 The modules that are shaded are kms, speech, and secretmanager as they cover a breadth of common requests in the java-sdk

+2. After running the setup script, set two env var to be able to connect to your Google Cloud Project
+- PROJECT_ID: This is your Google Cloud Project ID
+- LOCATION: This will be the region that your requests will hit

+You can set these Env Vars by running the example command: `export PROJECT_ID={test_project_name}`

+Three Google Cloud services will need to have been activated and enabled:
+- KMS
+- Speech
+- SecretManager

+These APIs can be enabled via: https://cloud.google.com/service-usage/docs/enable-disable

-After running the setup script, run `mvn test` to run through all the test cases.
+3. Once all the above is configured, run `mvn test` to run through all the test cases.

 # Modules
 The following modules are configured to test a matrix of potential customer environments